livegnik/2way-poc-design/02-architecture/managers/02-storage-manager.md

 * `global_seq` is initialized with a single row `(id=1, seq=0)` on the first run.
 Storage Manager advances it atomically but does not decide when logical operations should claim the counter; Graph Manager determines sequencing policy.
 * `settings` belongs to Config Manager, but Storage Manager enforces its persistence guarantees and transactions.
-* `sync_state` and `domain_seq` persist sync watermarks.
-Storage Manager only records the numbers provided by sync or State Manager flows, while State Manager defines what a "flush complete" event means before requesting an increment.
+* `sync_state` persists per-peer/per-domain state required by the protocol: the highest accepted `global_seq`, the latest revocation epoch affecting that peer, and serialized domain visibility constraints.
+The `domain` column stores the `sync_domain` identifier defined in `01-protocol/07-sync-and-consistency.md`.
+Storage Manager only records values computed by State Manager, while `domain_seq` tracks per-domain replication watermarks that State Manager advances once a flush completes.
 * `identities` acts only as a local cache/registry (e.g., for peer metadata).
 The authoritative identity records live in the graph (app_0 parents/attributes); Storage Manager must not treat this cache as the source of truth and sync logic may choose to rebuild it from the graph.
 * SQLite-level foreign keys are not declared in this schema; Graph Manager and Schema Manager enforce referential integrity in validation logic to preserve append-only behaviors and cross-app referencing rules.